-Unfortunately, no comparative data on efficacy exist between these four options.
+Unfortunately, no comparative data on efficacy exist between the previously discussed options.
 The clinician should consider factors like age and comorbidities when choosing chemotherapy, where toxicity might be more difficult for older patients than fit younger patients.
-Cost can sometimes be a factor as well when patients are selecting treatment as some options are costly and not always routinely covered for some patients.
-Finally, duration of treatment may influence choice.
+Duration of treatment may also influence choice.
 Some patients might prefer a limited 18-week course of docetaxel to daily oral therapy for years.
-Further, no trials have found a benefit for using both docetaxel and enzalutamide/apalutamide as of yet, though ongoing trials will more directly address this.
-For now such combinations are not recommended.
+Further, in select patients with metastatic presentations, particularly de novo metastatic patients, triplet therapy is recommended (see following statement).

-In terms of intermittent ADT, SWOG 934687 evaluated intermittent ADT compared with continuous ADT and did not demonstrate non-inferiority in mHSPC.
+In terms of intermittent ADT, SWOG 934696 evaluated intermittent ADT compared with continuous ADT and did not demonstrate non-inferiority in mHSPC.
 In fact, there was a non-significant benefit in OS with continuous ADT.
 Given all of the recent data suggesting that additional therapy (chemotherapy or androgen receptor-targeted therapy [ART]) added to continuous ADT significantly improves OS, the Panel generally advises against intermittent ADT in otherwise healthy patients with mHSPC.